Liverpool – a city that cannot be experienced, defined or summed up in just 48 hours. We tried anyway.

 There’s no better feeling than sinking your teeth into a good book.
 A unique portable magic that allows you to escape from the world, into another world, far more interesting than your own.
 Liverpool loves its literature and there are many bookshops you need to visit.
 Along the way you’ll people with stories more interesting than you could buy.
 Read it here.
 If you do grab a book head to The Bluecoat Courtyard to read.

 1.30pm – Have Your Cake And Eat It

 There’s nothing in this world a big slice of cake and spoon can’t fix.
 There’s so many incredible domestic bakers in the city pushing the boundaries of the world of cake.
-Check out Raw Studio for raw and vegan pieces of art, head to Dafna’s Cheesecake Factory on Smithdown Road to see why they’ve been in business nearly forty years or to Filter + Fox for a slice of Laura’s Little Bakery.
+Head to Dafna’s Cheesecake Factory on Smithdown Road to see why they’ve been in business nearly forty years or to Filter + Fox for a slice of Laura’s Little Bakery.
 All will make you moan out loud.

 3.00PM – Ferry ‘cross The Mersey

 Some traditions are still alive for a reason.
 Made famous by Gerry and The Pacemakers but kept alive by hundreds of thousands of people a year, you’ll never see Liverpool like you will on the ferry.
 There’s an old saying that says sometimes you have to leave to appreciate what you’ve got and on this ferry and the sentiment has never felt so true.